math-sasso/data_science_for_health_unicamp/README.md

 # data_science_for_health_unicamp

-# Projeto `Perfil de morbidade e mortalidade de recém-nascido com anomalias congênitas no Brasil entre 2010 a 2019.`
+# Projeto `Perfil de morbidade de recém-nascido com anomalias congênitas no Brasil entre 2010 a 2019.`

-# Project `<Title in English>`
+# Project `Morbidity profile of newborns with congenital anomalies in Brazil between 2010 and 2019.`

 # Apresentação